10.7 Cybercrime

 Cybercrimes and the Criminal Justice System

 There really isn’t much to say about cybercrimes when it comes to the criminal justice system.
 As mentioned before, the crimes don’t change, just the method of how they are committed.
-The real problem comes in how they are investigated and apprehended.
+The real problem is how they are investigated and apprehended.
 Law enforcement agencies now have to get creative in their investigative practices because cyber criminals are much more “tech savvy” in their approach to crime.
 Special teams need to be created to attempt to track these violators who are experienced in the same methods the criminals are using to commit their crimes.
 Computer programmers, computer scientists, financial experts, forensic accountants, social media consultants, etc. are all being utilized in an effort to stay up-to-date with all the new ways in which criminals are carrying out their schemes.

 Cybercrime in Louisiana